— Breed of the Month —

 They are definitely worth the effort if you can stay the course and they will repay you tenfold.
 If you can just spend time educating and training, you will reap the benefits in the long run.

-Sibling Rivalry Case study
+Sibling Rivalry with German Shepherds: A Case Study

 Adding Another Dog to Your Family